acoye/Adalight/README.md

 Fork of Adalight project.
-Same LGPL license
 ==============

 Diff from main branch
 --------------

 - Adalight can run as a command line tool (no GUI)